Reports & Policies

 Under The Equality Act 2010 (Gender Pay Gap Information) Regulations 2017, it is now a legal requirement for any organisation with 250 or more employees to publish and report specific figures about their gender pay gap from April 2019 and annually thereafter.

-- For bookings out-with normal facility opening hours or between 12 midnight and 9am for Theatre and Venues, an additional hourly staff charge may be applied.
+1.1 For bookings out-with normal facility opening hours or for Theatre and Venues before 9am and after midnight (unsocial hours), an additional hourly staff charge will be applied.

 - Local voluntary organisation meetings and events

 - Local flower, craft, bird or dog shows or similar

 1.7 Sports bookings by clubs, organisations or individuals using any town hall will be charged at the hourly rate.
 Activity examples are football, badminton, boxing, bowls, martial arts, highland dancing, aerobics and keep fit.

 1.8 Standard rate charges will apply to all bookings run for business, commercial or political purposes, unless otherwise authorised by the Chief Executive, ANGUSalive.

 1.9 For town hall bookings, customers will be given a 50% discount off hourly, daily and weekly Lesser Town Hall charges if they have also booked the Main Hall.